Netflix drops Meghan Markle's animated series 'Pearl' | Entertainment

 Netflix drops Meghan Markle's animated series 'Pearl'

-Netflix did not respond to a query on whether it will cut down more animated shows.
+Netflix did not respond to a query on whether it would cut more animated shows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)